On the singularity of adjacency matrices for random regular digraphs: Introduction

 \subsection{Main results and conjectures}

-Our main result is an analogue of Koml\'os' \Cref{thm_komlos} for rrd matrices, assuming that the matrix is not too sparse or too dense.
-Specifically, we assume that $\min(d,n-d)=\omega(\log^2n)$.
+Our main result is an analogue of Koml\'os' Theorem \ref{thm_komlos} for rrd matrices, assuming that the matrix is not too sparse or too dense.
+Specifically, we assume that $\min(d,n-d) \ge C_0\log^2n$ for a sufficiently large constant $C_0>0$.
 Our approach is by couplings rather than by the conditioning trick described above.
-We give more detail and motivation for the proof strategy in \Cref{sec_strategy} below.\\
+We give more detail and motivation for the proof strategy in Section \ref{sec_strategy} below.